ddelong/ddelong.github.io/_posts/2005-08-21-first-amazon-associates-purchases.md

 categories:
   - Site News
 ---
-I&#8217;d like to thank whoever bought Meet the Fockers, Pirates of Silicon Valley, and The Bourne Identity through my [Amazon links](/shop/).
+I'd like to thank whoever bought Meet the Fockers, Pirates of Silicon Valley, and The Bourne Identity through my [Amazon links](/shop/).
 I really appreciate it.
 Hopefully this will be the start of a trend.
 Living in your own place is a little expensive.